ckeditor/devrel-ckeditor-raffle/README.md

 - Click "Reset" to clear all previous winners
 - Run unlimited rounds with the same participant pool

-### Mobile Support
-- Fully responsive design works on all devices
-- Touch-friendly buttons and interactions
-- Optimized animations for mobile performance

 ## Customization

 ### Animation Timing